Man in the Iron Mask: French general

 At the Siege of Cuneo in 1691, Bulonde was concerned about enemy troops arriving from Austria and ordered a hasty withdrawal, leaving behind his munitions and wounded men.
 Louis XIV was furious and in another of the letters specifically ordered him "to be conducted to the fortress at Pignerol where he will be locked in a cell and under guard at night, and permitted to walk the battlements during the day with a 330 309."
 It has been suggested that the 330 stood for masque and the 309 for full stop.
 However, in 17th-century French avec un masque would mean "in a mask".

-Some believe that the evidence of the letters means that there is now little need of an alternative explanation for the man in the mask.
-Other sources, however, claim that Bulonde's arrest was no secret and was actually published in a newspaper at the time and that he was released after just a few months.
+Some believe that the evidence of the letters means that there is now little need for an alternative explanation of the man in the mask.
+Other sources, however, claim that Bulonde's arrest was no secret and was actually published in a newspaper at the time.
+Bulonde was released by order of the king on 11 December 1691.
 His death is also recorded as happening in 1709, six years after that of the man in the mask.